Treating ADHD In Post-Adolescent Ages

 Research suggests the most effective overall treatment for adult ADHD tends to be medication combined with cognitive-behavioral therapy (CBT).
 Without medication, CBT can still be an effective method of treatment.
 Some adults with ADHD find managing their thoughts and emotions difficult and may experience emotion dysregulation or a mood disorder.

-While not a replacement for medication and therapy, certain lifestyle adjustments and other behavioral treatments may help with ADHD symptom control to some degree.
+While not a replacement for medication and therapy, certain lifestyle adjustments and other behavioral treatments may help with adult ADHD symptom control to some degree.
 These include:

-Exercising regularly: Various studies indicate that exercise can increase a person's ability to maintain focus and attention.
+- Exercising regularly: Various studies indicate that exercise can increase a person's ability to maintain focus and attention.

-Eating nutritious foods: Eating nutritious foods may also improve ADHD symptoms, though you should always speak to a doctor or nutritionist first.
+- Eating nutritious foods: Eating nutritious foods may also improve ADHD symptoms, though you should always speak to a doctor or nutritionist first.

-Getting enough sleep: As one study puts it, “relationships of ADHD with sleep problems, psychiatric comorbidities, and medications are complex and multidirectional.”
+- Getting enough sleep: As one study puts it, “relationships of ADHD with sleep problems, psychiatric comorbidities, and medications are complex and multidirectional.”
 It’s not uncommon for those with ADHD to experience sleep problems, which can then exacerbate symptoms.
 Prioritizing sleep hygiene may help.

-Cultivating a mindfulness practice: A regular mindfulness practice is commonly recommended for various mental disorders, and ADHD is no exception.
+- Cultivating a mindfulness practice: A regular mindfulness practice is commonly recommended for various mental disorders, and ADHD is no exception.
 Mindfulness may help with focus and emotional control.
 Though preliminary support has been established, more research is recommended to understand this option.

 Healthy lifestyle practices offer a solid foundation of protective factors for both mental and physical health.
 Stress management and regular exercise regulate blood pressure and reduce symptoms of potential comorbid conditions like depression or anxiety disorders, and other symptoms like difficulty sleeping that can impact day-to-day life for someone with ADHD.

-Seeking support for ADHD symptoms in adults
+Seeking support for symptoms

 Benefits of online therapy